'Noah' rains down on 'Divergent', 'Muppets' to win U.S. box office

 That helped push the film well beyond box office experts' forecast of an opening weekend of about $36 million.

-The film, directed by "Black Swan" and "The Wrestler" director Darren Aronofsky, was banned from theatres in Pakistan, Indonesia and other countries because it was seen by their governments as critical of Islam.
+The film, directed by "Black Swan" and "The Wrestler" director Darren Aronofsky, was banned from theaters in Pakistan, Indonesia and other countries because it was seen by their governments as critical of Islam.

 Paramount inserted an "explanatory message" before the movie that said "the film is inspired by the story of Noah.
 While artistic license has been taken, we believe that this film is true to the essence, values and integrity that is a cornerstone of faith for millions of people worldwide."